A real cost analysis for owner building a kit home is hard to find, so let's look at whether you should look to save some money.

 An age old argument here...Building company vs Builder vs Owner builder.

-A building company has a business to run, employees to pay, shop fronts to rent, building teams, warranty etc, and will add a hefty premium on their built product: up to 60%.
+A building company has a business to run, employees and teams to pay, shop fronts to rent, building teams, warranty etc, and will add a hefty premium on their built product: real cost up to 60%.

-A builder will charge for sub contracting tradesman, materials, general labour, warranty etc, and will charge up to 40% more.
+A builder will charge for sub contracting tradesman, materials, general labour, warranty etc, real cost, will charge up to 40% more.

 Owner builders have to hire contractors, usually at a higher cost than builders, and pay for materials and other labour.
 Charge yourself what you like. :)